Cycuszek/Menu-Start-Position-Switch-win11/README.md

 ## Features

 - Toggle Start menu and taskbar alignment between left and center
-- Automatic code signing on first run
-- Adds certificate to trusted publishers
-- Simple and intuitive interface
+- Simple and intuitive interface (One Button)
-- Lightweight and fast
+- Lightweight* and fast (All dependencies inside, instant effect)

 ## Usage

 1. Run the application
-2. On first run, the application will automatically sign itself and add the certificate to trusted publishers
+2. On first run, the application will automatically try sign itself and add the certificate for deffender 2a. if not, run as any downloaded .exe nowdays
 3. Click the toggle button to switch between left and center alignment
 4. The changes take effect immediately